mcgintyb14/Logo-Generator/README.md

 4. Answer questions in the prompt based on your logo preference
 5. Once complete, right-click on the newly created `logo.svg` file and select `open with live server` or choose whichever browser you want to use

-Alternatively, see a walkthrough below: \n [Walkthrough Video](https://drive.google.com/file/d/1BP_mFrpLcphNMVFexxbRCXyAeM4-KoXs/view)
+Alternatively, see a walkthrough below: <br>
+[Walkthrough Video](https://drive.google.com/file/d/1BP_mFrpLcphNMVFexxbRCXyAeM4-KoXs/view)

 ## Credits